 Welcome to my personal website!

-As a European scholar of German origin, with a strong interest in nineteenth-century transatlantic scientific collaboration, I seek to understand the specific ways in which American and European scholarly communities were connected.
+As a European scholar of German origin specializing in 18th- and 19th-century intellectual networks, transnational knowledge circulation, exploration voyages, and imperial expansion, I seek to understand the specific ways in which American and European scholarly and political interests were interconnected.

-Trained as an anthropologist and sociologist, I work in the field of history of modern science, doing research that crosses the boundaries of nations and disciplines, as I map the networks and exchanges that emerged in Europe and the Americas after the French Revolution.
+Trained as a historian, anthropologist, and sociologist, I work in the history of modern science, conducting research that spans national and disciplinary boundaries as I map the networks and exchanges that emerged from the American Revolution onward.
 My approach to the history of science is at once social, cultural, and intellectual.
 At the center of what I do is an understanding of science as a body of knowledge that is mediated across or between empires and colonies, Europe and America, high academic culture and more popular milieux.

 In keeping with this approach, I have always been attracted to studying voyages of exploration as a mode of the production of knowledge, as well as to international forms of scholarly collaboration as the vehicles for the circulation of knowledge on a larger scale.
 The cosmopolitan component of science beyond national borders and the transnational exchange of knowledge and ideas are therefore of special interest to me.

 My own education has been thoroughly cosmopolitan.
-German by nationality, I earned my Ph.D. at the University of Heidelberg.
-I have also studied at the Universidad Pontificia de Salamanca in Madrid, and the École des Hautes Études en Sciences Sociales in Paris.
-From 1998 to 2016 I worked at the Spanish National Research Council in Madrid and have held significant fellowships mainly in Germany, Spain, France, Italy, Hispanoamerica and the United States, awarded by the Alexander von Humboldt Foundation, the Spanish National Research Council, the Deutsche Forschungsgemeinschaft, the Andrew W. Mellon Foundation, the Thomas Jefferson Foundation, the Smithsonian Institution, the European Commission Research Executive Agency, the Bogliasco Foundation or the German Scholars Organization, among others.
+German by nationality, I earned my Ph.D. at the University of Heidelberg, after my studies at the Universidad Pontificia de Salamanca in Madrid, and the École des Hautes Études en Sciences Sociales in Paris.
+From 1998 to 2016 I worked for over 16 years at the Spanish National Research Council in Madrid and - and have held significant fellowships mainly in Germany, Spain, France, and the United States, awarded by the Alexander von Humboldt Foundation, the Spanish National Research Council, Deutsche Forschungsgemeinschaft, Andrew W. Mellon Foundation, Robert H. Smith International Center for Jefferson Studies, Smithsonian Institution, European Commission, Slovenian Academy of Sciences and Arts, George Washington Library at Mount Vernon, the American Philosophical Society, the Charles Redd Center for the American West, and the Center for US-Mexican Studies at the University of California San Diego.

-My work has been published in German, Spanish, English, and French; and since 2000 I have participated in numerous international conferences, and given lectures in 22 different countries in Europe, North America, South America, Africa and Australia.
-Thanks to these transnational experiences, and to being familiar with academic communities on both sides of the Atlantic, I have been challenged to rethink the intersecting of local cultures or societies and the development of the sciences.
+My work has been published in German, Spanish, English, and French; and since 2000 I have participated in numerous international conferences, and given lectures and workshops in 25 different countries in Europe, North America, South America, Africa, and Australia.
+Thanks to these transnational experiences, and to being familiar with academic communities on both sides of the Atlantic, I have been challenged to rethink the entanglements of our world, from a global perspective and at the intersection of local cultures or societies.
 Studying historical questions from different angles in the context of transnational scholarship has affected my work considerably and provided me a great intellectual benefit.

 I passionately believe in the importance of connecting scholarly research with the interests and needs of society.
 Looking at history, in particular, can be both insightful and inspiring as we face the current challenges in our world and aim to shape our future.
 I am therefore familiar with various forms of outreach activities such as exhibitions, documentaries, lectures, workshops and articles directed to various groups of audiences.
-Along the same lines, in recent years I have contributed more closely to the necessary dialogue between scholars and policymaking circles, particularly in the context of international cultural relations and Culture and Foreign Policy programs.
+Along the same lines, in recent years, I have developed a particular interest in working at the intersection between academia and policymakers, contributing more closely to the necessary dialogue between science and diplomacy, particularly in the context of international Culture and Foreign Policy programs.
+My specific focus is set on the role of history within the larger Science Diplomacy and Cultural Diplomacy framework, which I seek to explore in my project “History Diplomacy in Global Affairs” by working on the delineation, definition, and academic establishment of the concept of History Diplomacy as a rigorous, academic, and broadly accepted new field.

-Much of my scholarship in the last 25 years has focused on the figure of Alexander von Humboldt, and for good reason: he was the ultimate European cosmopolitan of the post 1800 period in European science, someone who became closely familiar with Spanish intellectual life before traveling to the Spanish possesions in the New World and, thereafter, to the United States, the nation that turned out to be the ideal place for the implementation of Humboldtian Science.
-In the context of my research, Humboldt stands out as a key figure for collaborative and open science, and therefore for this type of international and interdisciplinary study of the globalization of knowledge.
+Much of my scholarship in the last 25 years has focused on the figure of Alexander von Humboldt, and for good reason: he was the ultimate European cosmopolitan of the post-1800 period in European science, someone who became closely familiar with Spanish intellectual life before traveling to the Spanish possesions in the New World and, thereafter, to the United States, the nation that seemed to him as the ideal setting for the progress of the sciences.
+In the context of my research, Humboldt stands out as a key figure for collaborative and open science, as well as for transnational and transdisciplinary science networks, all aimed at benefiting science and society.

 You can also follow me on Academia.edu or